looshlee/cilium/Documentation/contributing/release/rc.rst

        instance, indentation mismatches) as well as duplicate contributor names, and correct them accordingly.

 #.
+Set the right version for the ``CustomResourceDefinitionSchemaVersion`` in
+   the ``pkg/k8s/client`` by following these instructions:

+   If you are doing the first RC for a new minor version the validation schema version should be ``vX.Y.1`` regardless of the value set in ``CustomResourceDefinitionSchemaVersion``.

+   If this is not the first RC run, and there is a branch for `vX.Y`:

+   Run ``./Documentation/check-compat-table.sh vX.Y``

+   If there is not a branch for `vX.Y` yet, make sure the CRD schema is either not incremented, in case there were no changes or it is incremented at maximum of +1 patch versions in case there were CRD changes.

+#.
 Add all modified files using ``git add`` and create a pull request with the
    title ``Prepare for release vX.Y.Z-rcW+1``.
 Add the backport label to the PR which